You are on: Home > Courses > Engineering C&G All courses Arrow

 • Experiences Arrow down

-This course will provide you with the opportunity to hear from academic and industry professionals in talks and workshops, as well as visiting leading universities across the UK.
+This course will provide you with the opportunity to hear from industry professionals in talks and workshops, as well as visiting leading apprenticeship providers.
 You will also be given the chance to take part in multiple Upskilling activities, including our Green Power Team.

 • Progression Arrow down

-Studied over two years you will gain a level 2 City and Guilds qualification in the first year moving on to the Level 3 qualification in the second year.
-Students who complete a L3 qualification in Engineering can go on to complete a degree in a specialism within Engineering.
+Studied over two years, you will gain a Level 2 City and Guilds qualification in the first year moving on to the Level 3 qualification in the second year.
+Students who complete a Level 3 qualification in Engineering can go on to complete a degree in a specialism within Engineering.
 This could include mechanical, electrical or chemical and can help you to navigate career pathways in the future.
 You may also decide to enter into a higher level apprenticeship, which will help you if you are looking to become an electrician or a mechanic.

 • Outcomes Arrow down